 Annual Pay in Nominal Dollars.
-Massachusetts has seen steady growth in average annual pay over the past decade.
+Massachusetts saw steady growth in average annual pay for most of the past decade, until 2009.
 Average annual pay is computed by dividing the total annual payroll of employees covered by Unemployment Insurance programs by the average monthly number of employees.
 Data are reported by employers covered under the Unemployment Insurance programs.
-Since 2001, average annual wages in the state have grown at a similar average annual rate to the nation, at 3.4 and 3.3 percent, respectively.
-The level of average annual pay in Massachusetts in 2008 was 24.5 percent higher than the national average: \$56,746 compared to \$45,563.
+Since 2001, average annual wages in the state have grown at the same average annual rate to the nation, at 2.9 percent.
+The level of average annual pay in Massachusetts in 2009 (preliminary) was 23.5 percent higher than the national average: \$56,239 compared to \$45,551.
+However, average annual pay in Massachusetts fell slightly in 2009 for the first time in the decade, from \$56,746 in 2008.